mojomojo1/bootkon/docs/labs/6_analytics_hub.md

 Within this lab, you will share the machine learning prediction results to the FraudFix customer while keeping the data securely within the provider's storage environment.
 Here, you will focus on avoiding sharing PII data.

 * We have previously created the fraud detection model predictions.
-* After running the dataplex  data discovery job , we noticed a new BigQuery dataset created called ***“bootkon\_raw\_zone”*** , ***data\_prediction*** biglake table were automatically created by Dataplex discovery jobs.
+* After running the dataplex  data discovery job , we noticed a new BigQuery dataset created called `bootkon_raw_zone` , `data_prediction` biglake table were automatically created by Dataplex discovery jobs.
-* The goal of the ***FraudFix*** data scientist team  is to share the results of the data prediction with the customer.
+* The goal of the **FraudFix** data scientist team  is to share the results of the data prediction with the customer.
 * The customer will use the PCA data and perform reversed PCA in order to get the result of the predictions.
-* The customer will also use the explainability results from the ***data\_prediction*** data to understand why the decisions have been made to flag a given transaction as fraudulent or not.
+* The customer will also use the explainability results from the `data_prediction` data to understand why the decisions have been made to flag a given transaction as fraudulent or not.
-* There is a small caveat, the  ***data\_prediction*** biglake table has the email address of the service account or user who has performed the machine learning tasks.
+* There is a small caveat, the  `data_prediction` biglake table has the email address of the service account or user who has performed the machine learning tasks.
 This information is considered PII data (Personal Identifiable Information).
 In addition you should not share the auto generated transaction id that you have added during the machine learning labs.
 * Data clean room within the Data Analytics Hub will allow you to share the data securely and without leaking any PII information.
 * You have been assigned a group of work.
 Each group member will play the role of a data provider and a data subscriber of the other group members.
 * You are a data publisher and data subscriber.
 You are publishing the results of your data prediction and you are subscribing to other team member data prediction.